 Tax Planning vs. Tax Filing: Still Not the Same Thing

 Even later in your career, it’s easy to assume taxes are something to handle once a year.
-But as retirement nears, the distinction between tax planning and tax filing becomes even more important.
+But as retirement nears, the distinction between tax planning and tax filing becomes even more important.- Tax filing documents what already happened.

 - Tax planning considers how today’s decisions may affect future income, tax brackets, and cash flow.